Charlene May (1952 - 2020) - Obituary

 Charlene Pennell May

-Charlene Pennell May, 68, of Pensacola, FL passed away suddenly from advanced sepsis infection on Friday September 18, 2020.
+Pensacola, FL - Charlene Pennell May, 68, passed away suddenly from advanced sepsis infection on Friday September 18, 2020.

 Charlene was born on March 7, 1952 in Tampa, FL to MaryAnn (Brooks) and Ernest Lee Pennell.
 She graduated with a BA in Elementary Education from Birmingham Southern and a Masters in Elementary Education from UWF.
 She was a Teacher for 28 years, avid reader, passionate about teaching gifted studies, and was Teacher of the Year several times.
 Charlene worked in the family business, Warrington Ready Rent as a Party Supervisor, and was the first female on the Board of the National Rental Association.
 She loved to travel with her husband especially their cruise to Alaska.
 She loved crossword puzzles, had a wicked sense of humor, and was a silly and devoted "Maymie" to her grandkids.